 Your risk of colon cancer also increases if you are overweight or obese.
 So, try to include at least 30 minutes of moderate-intensity exercise, five days a week.
 Smoking and drinking alcohol also increases your risk of colon cancer.
 Women shouldn’t have more than one alcoholic drink daily and no more than two drinks per day for men.
 If you smoke, you should take steps to try to quit right away.

 There are some symptoms you should be aware of that can indicate colon cancer, “The main symptoms we look for are blood in the stool, anemia, changes in bowel habits, changes in weight, all of those things can be symptoms of colon cancer,” says Dr. Ende.
 “The other thing that’s important to know is sometimes there are no symptoms, which is why all patients should be screened for colon cancer,” he adds.

-9Health offers a colon cancer screening kit, called the InSure FIT kit, that you can pick up at a 9Health Fair.
-The take-home/mail-in kit is $30 and checks for blood in the stool, which can be a symptom of colon cancer.
+9Health offers a colon cancer screening kit, called the InSure FIT kit.
+It checks for blood in the stool, which can be a symptom of colon cancer.
 The test screens for colon cancer and colon polyps.

 The kit is in an easy-to-use package that you use in the privacy of your own home and mail samples to a lab.
 You just need to gently brush the surface of a stool sample in water for five seconds with the convenient, long-handled blue brush.
 “If your test comes back positive it definitely needs to be followed with a colonoscopy,” adds Dr. Ende.